surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 <center><h2>CALCULATED COLUMN</h2></center>

 Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in Excel sheets.
-These extracted columns will be shown-up in green colour, in the data table.
+These extracted columns will be shown-up in green color in the data table.
 Using calculated column you can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.

 ### Functionalities of Calculated Column